Château des Amerois: History

-When Prince Philippe died in 1905, his three children inherited the castle and sold it to the Liège wood merchant Robert Colette for 7 million francs.
+When Prince Philippe died in 1905, his three children inherited the château and sold it to the Liège wood merchant Robert Colette for 7 million Belgian francs.
 He cut down practically all the trees and resold the property three years later to Alice Solvay, the niece of Ernest Solvay.
-Today, the estate still belongs to his descendants.
+Nowadays, the estate still belongs to her descendants.

 During the First World War, a patrol of German soldiers commanded by Lt.
-Wolf-Werner von Blumenthal of the 2nd Reserve Heavy Cavalry occupied the castle which left it without major damage, except in the wine cellar.
+Wolf-Werner von Blumenthal of the 2nd Reserve Heavy Cavalry occupied the château, which left it without major damage, except in the wine cellar.

+In the late 20th and early 21st centuries, the château has featured in conspiracy narratives—often under the moniker “Mothers of Darkness Castle”—alleging Illuminati or occult associations; these claims circulate largely in fringe media and online forums and are unsupported by reliable evidence.